Methylfire96/CS50-EDUCATION/final_project/README.md

 Key components:

+Main Game Loop: The core of the game resides in the main game loop.
+This loop regulates the game's flow, managing events, updating entity positions, handling user input, and refreshing the display at a consistent frame rate.

 Game Initialization: Pygame is initialized, and essential elements like the window dimensions, background image, and audio files are set up.
 The window is configured with a captivating space backdrop, creating an immersive visual experience.

 Game Entities: The game features several entities, including the player's ship, UFOs, bullets, and accompanying sound effects.
 The player's ship responds to user input for navigation.